Landry Farré

 Landry Cephas Farré Miró (born 1 January 2007) is a professional footballer who plays as a defender for Segunda Federación club Barcelona Atlètic.
-Born in Ivory Coast, he represents Spain at youth level.
+Born in Ivory Coast, he represents Spain internationally at youth level.

 Early life

-Farré was born in Ivory Coast, was adopted by a Spanish family and grew up in Barcelona, Spain.
+Farré was born in Abidjan, Ivory Coast, but was adopted by a Spanish family and grew up in Barcelona, Spain.

 Club career

-Farré joined the youth academy of FC Barcelona at the age of seven.
+Farré joined the youth academy of FC Barcelona at the age of five.
 He helped the club win several national and international competitions including La Liga Promises, MIC and the Danone Cup.
 He has been regarded as one of the club's most promising prospects.

 International career

 Farré has represented Spain internationally at youth level being part of the U16 and U17 squads.